eilmiv/SPARQL2NEMO/README.md

 There are currently many known issues with the existing implementations.

+You may also look at the example queries in [tests.rs](src/tests.rs).

 ## Usage
 There is currently no explicit UI.
 The output NEMO program is currently printed to stdout and needs to be combined with the graph data and executed manually.